yuv4ik/XFBlogExample/README.md

 # XFBlogExample

 Is an example of a simple ASP.NET Core API and Xamarin.Forms client.
+There is a blogpost with all the details about this project on [my blog](https://smellyc0de.wordpress.com/2018/03/08/using-swagger-to-automatically-generate-the-client-code/).

 ## API